-Early research into understanding SSWs contributed to the development of the TEM theory of wave mean-flow interactions (Section 2.2) and it is now accepted that the weakening and reversal of the polar night jet that occurs during warmings results from anomalously large negative values of $\nabla \cdot F$ in Equation 3.
-This generally results from an amplification and a refraction of upward propagating Rossby waves poleward where they deposit westward wave-momentum mainly due to nonlinear wave year (Baldwin et al., 2021), though the exact frequency of occurrences varies from decade to decade (Domeisen, 2019) for breaking (Section 2.3).
-A ramification of the non-zero $\nabla \cdot F$ is an induced residual mean meridional circulation (Haynes et al., 1991) with adiabatic descent producing the observed warming of the polar stratosphere.
-Matsuno (1971) was the first to propose a model for SSWs based on planetary waves propagating from the troposphere and in this model SSWs are classified as either (zonal) wave number one or wave number two warmings depending on which is the most dominant wave (O'Neill and Taylor,
+Early research into understanding SSWs contributed to the development of the TEM theory of wave mean-flow interactions (Section 2.2) and it is now accepted that the weakening and reversal of the polar night jet that occurs during warmings results from anomalously large negative values of $\nabla \cdot \mathbf{F}$ in Equation 3.
+This generally results from an amplification and a refraction of upward propagating Rossby waves poleward where they deposit westward wave-momentum mainly due to nonlinear wave breaking (Section 2.3).
+A ramification of the non-zero $\nabla \cdot \mathbf{F}$ is an induced residual mean meridional circulation (Haynes et al., 1991) with adiabatic descent producing the observed warming of the polar stratosphere.
+Matsuno (1971) was the first to propose a model for SSWs based on planetary waves propagating from the troposphere and in this model SSWs are classified as either (zonal) wave number one or wave number two warmings depending on which is the most dominant wave (O'Neill and Taylor, 1979).
+Higher wave number warmings do not occur as only the largest scale Rossby waves can propagate up into stratosphere as a result of the Charney and Drazin (1961) theorem (Section 2.2).
+This then provides a dynamical distinction between major and minor warmings as the reversal of the flow at 10 hPa prohibits upward wave propagation beyond that level following a major warming.
+Consequently, after a major warming the strong radiative cooling causes the polar temperatures to fall, though at a slower rate than the preceding rise, and SSWs are often followed by a period when the polar vortex is relatively cold and quiescent (e.g., see the winter 2008/09 curves in Figures 8a and b).